deliveryconf/deliveryconf-web/content/speakers/ryan-rousseau.md

 Outside of developing and advocating, Ryan performs comedy around Dallas, belongs to two needy cats, and likes to travel to new places and sampling their vegan food.

-###  How we fixed our broken deployment process

-The year is 2013.
-My team develops a web application with a mix of modern and very legacy components.
-Our deployments were a mess.
-They were cumbersome, error prone, and time consuming.
-Most deployments caused some level of system instability afterwards.
-And that was just our production deployments!
-Refreshing any development or test system was a challenge that could derail a developer's day.
-Something had to change.

-This is the story about that change.
-In this session, I'll talk about the tools and patterns that we adopted, the results that we had, and the lessons we learned along the way.

-Concepts covered:

-- Iteration Zero
-- Build Systems
-- Automated Deployments
-- Continuous Integration
-- Continuous Delivery